 Table of Contents

 Indian borage (Trichodesma indicum) or Andhahuli is medicinal plant that is found as a common weed throughout the India.
 It is an annual plant with pale blue flower.
-For medicinal purpose, whole plant is used.
-In Ayurveda, leaves and roots of plant are used to treat arthritis, anorexia, dysentery, skin diseases, poisoning and for wound healing.
+For the medicinal purpose, whole plant is used.
+In Ayurveda, leaves and roots of the plant are used to treat arthritis, anorexia, dysentery, skin diseases, poisoning and for wound healing.
 The paste of roots is applied on joint swelling.

-Scientific study show the aerial parts of plant have significant diuretic activity which may be useful in the treatment of acute pulmonary oedema, chronic heart failure, ascites, nephrotic syndrome, and renal failure.
+Scientific study show the aerial parts of the plant have significant diuretic activity which may be useful in the treatment of acute pulmonary oedema, chronic heart failure, ascites, nephrotic syndrome, and renal failure.

 The botanical name of Andhahuli/Indian borage is Trichodesma indicum R. Br. (=Borago indica).
 It belongs to plant family Boraginaceae.